ronf/asyncssh/docs/api.rst

 ----------------------

 Public keys may be passed into AsyncSSH in a variety of forms.
-The simplest option is to pass the name of a file containing the list of public keys to read in using :func:`read_public_key_list`.
+The simplest option is to pass the name of a file to read one or more public keys from.

 An alternate form involves passing in a list of values each of which can be either the name of a file to load a key from, a byte string